tsvikina/portfolio/README.md

 Nov 2022 - now </br>
 Rotterdam, Netherlands <br/>
 <i> Helping the Poortgebouw association digitalise their archive </br>
-Next to that, protecting and maintaining the archive.
+Next to that, protecting and maintaining the archive.</br>
 Meanwhile, learning Python (Pandas, NumPy, matplotlib and BeautifulSoup), </br>
 SQL, Tableau, and Advanced Excel